FTTB: Connecting multi-dwelling buildings efficiently

-As a network provider, you want to offer your customers modern telecommunications services in tomorrow’s world, too.
-Maximum data transmission rates can be achieved via optical fibre to end customers.
-However, it’s often difficult and costly to bridge the last few metres in multi-dwelling buildings with optical fibre (FTTH – Fibre-To-The-Home).
+It’s often difficult and costly to bridge the last few metres in multi-dwelling buildings with optical fibre when bringing high-speed connections to customers.
 What’s more ONT (Optical Network Termination) can’t usually be installed by end customers themselves but require the network operator’s engineers.

 MileGate 2012 with G.fast provides almost 1 Gbps (combined upstream/downstream totals).
 That is fibre-like speed at copper access deployment conditions.